 1. Framing and composition

 As a rule, don’t centre everything in the middle of the frame.
-This might violate your OCD tendencies, but trust us, off-centre is much better.
+We know it's tempting to keep it central, but trust us; off-centre can work much better.
 As a guide, follow the rule of thirds which encourages you to divide the photograph in your mind into thirds, and position the subject either in the left or right third of the image.
 It works like magic.

 Pro tip: you can also turn on the grid feature on your phone give you a guide.
-Read this article from imore on how to enable grid lines and some other great camera phone tips.
+Take a look at this handy article from iMore on how to enable grid lines and some other great camera phone tips.

 Where possible, try to use natural light sources such as windows to help brighten your pictures.
-If you’re shooting a portrait, try to use shaded light to eliminate harsh shadows and if you’re taking photos of people indoors, get then to turn towards the window’s light for a nice soft effect.
+If you’re shooting a portrait, aim to use shaded, hazy light to eliminate harsh shadows and if you’re taking photos of people indoors, get them to turn towards the window’s light for a nice, soft effect.

 3. Background matters

-Of course your subject matter in the foreground matters most, but a great background will really make it pop.
+Of course your subject matter in the foreground is most important, but a great background will really make it pop.
 Suppose you want to take a picture of some fabulous new shoes in stock.
-The shoes are the focal point, but you want to select a nice background too.
-We love this example from online retailer ModCloth.
+The shoes are the focal point, but you want to showcase them against a nice background, too.
+In this example from Keith Scarrott Shoes, the red boots pop against the neutral background, and the colours in the delicate zigzag detailing on the wall behind the figure are reflected in the foreground.

-- Go outdoors and find a clear, colourful, or bright background like the side of a brick building
+Go outdoors and find a clear, colourful, or neutral background such as the side of a brick building

-- Find a coloured wall to shoot in front of
+Find a colourful wall to shoot in front of

-- Use stone, tiles, or rock walls as a background
+Use stone, tiles, or rock walls as a background - textures and contrasts between the subject matter and background will make for an interesting image

 4. Camera angles

 This is such a simple, yet effective trick.
 Many of the more interesting photos you see on social media are achieved by shooting from an unusual angle.
 Try shooting from below or above your subject.
-Or, try moving to the side and shooting them at an angle versus straight on.
-Not only will the subject appear more interesting, the background will too.
+Or try moving to the side and shooting them at a 45 degree angle versus straight on.
+Not only should the subject appear more interesting, but the background will, too.